jtortorelli/biblios/ot/daniel/chapter2.md

 | Feet | Iron & Clay | Rome II | ??? | Future |

 The Church Age exists between the legs and the feet.

+## Aftermath

+> Then the king Nebuchadnezzar fell upon his face, and worshipped Daniel, and commanded that they should offer an oblation and sweet odours unto him.
+(Daniel 2:46)

+Nebuchadnezzar is so impressed by Daniel's telling of the dream that he falls down and commands his court to *worship* him!

+> The king answered unto Daniel, and said, Of a truth it is, that your God is a God of gods, and a Lord of kings, and a revealer of secrets, seeing thou couldest reveal this secret.
+(Daniel 2:47)

+This is the first of several occassions in the book of Daniel where Nebuchadnezzar recognizes God's primacy among all other things called god.

+> Then the king made Daniel a great man, and gave him many great gifts, and made him ruler over the whole province of Babylon, and chief of the governors over all the wise men of Babylon.
+Then Daniel requested of the king, and he set Shadrach, Meshach, and Abednego, over the affairs of the province of Babylon: but Daniel sat in the gate of the king.
+(Daniel 2:48-49)

+Nebuchadnezzar immediately appoints Daniel a ruler over Babylon, and chief of all the wise men.
+This understandably irked the wise men serving at the time, since Daniel was an outsider.
+Despite Daniel's actions saving their lives from the king's wrath, they quickly set about plotting how to put away Daniel and his three friends (see next chapter).

+Daniel put in a good word for his three friends, who were also placed in positions of power over Babylon.
+What we may not realize during the account of the fiery furnace is that these three weren't just common citizens; they were authority figures defying a royal decree.

+As for Daniel, he was never far from the king's presence.